microsoft/qsharp/katas/content/multi_qubit_measurements/index.md

 >To implement the first step, we can represent $\ket \psi$ as
 >$$\frac 2 3 \ket {00} + {\big (} \frac 1 {\sqrt 5} \ket {0} + \frac 2 {\sqrt 5} \ket {1} {\big )} \frac {\sqrt 5} 3 \ket {1}$$
 >This representation tells us how we should rotate individual qubits.
-You can read more about preparing superposition states in the [Superposition kata](../../Superposition/Superposition.ipynb#Part--II.-Arbitrary-rotations.).
 >
-> Notice that we start by rotating the second qubit, as this gives a simpler implementation.
+>Notice that we start by rotating the second qubit, as this gives a simpler implementation.
 If we started by rotating the first qubit, we would need to use a CNOT gate and a controlled $R_y$ gate to achieve the same result.

 @[example]({
     "id": "multi_qubit_probabilities_2_example",
-    "codePath": "./multi_qubit_probabilities_2/solution.qs"
+    "codePath": "./multi_qubit_probabilities.qs"
 })

 ## Measuring Each Qubit In A System One After Another